 PUBLIC COMMENTS Conrad Dumas: Please explain which districts, what map

-Answered by PRenaud (pointing to map on wall) It’s the dark blue squarish thing, heading south on Forest Road to just about where East Road is, Sawmill Road to the beginning of Center Mountain Road, 136 west toward RR tracks, most of Forest Road and property abutting Forest and Slip Roads are the business district.
+Answered by PRenaud (pointing to the zoning map on the wall) It’s the dark blue squarish thing, heading south on Forest Road to just about where East Road is, Sawmill Road to the beginning of Center Mountain Road, 136 west toward RR tracks, most of Forest Road and property abutting Forest and Slip Roads are the business district.
 Some property is in both districts (such as Greenfield Inn)

-Amendment Article #3 – R Marshall spoke to explain the vision of the master plan worked on since 2003 “Concern of many residents high about mounting taxes…attracting businesses…housing choices…mix of housing options to serve all ages and income levels…” Looking at the zoning ordinance now, the only way you can put an apartment in the Village district is if it’s for one of your relatives.
+Amendment Article #3 – R Marshall spoke to explain the vision of the master plan worked on since 2003 “Concern of many residents about mounting taxes…attracting businesses…housing choices…mix of housing options to serve all ages and income levels…” Looking at the zoning ordinance now, the only way you can put an apartment in the Village district is if it’s for one of your relatives.
 It doesn’t encourage that form of growth.
 Maintenance of larger properties is difficult for some residents.
 This would bring workforce housing, and provide ways for affordable housing to come into the district.

 SPennoyer commented on adding an apartment to an existing building, didn’t want to be fixed into adding as ATTACHED.
 Could choose to have attached, but it would be nice if they had the flexibility to not be.
 May want to have ratio to give perimeters.
 C Dumas – A large building could be made into apartments (not attached).
 RMarshall says the intent is to enable that to happen, but not a whole bunch of little buildings being built on one property.

-Spennoyer commented that you either choose a ratio of the original building (max size) or the attachment could be an outdoor connector.
+SPennoyer commented that you either choose a ratio of the original building (max size) or the attachment could be an outdoor connector.
 Concerned about prototype and what may or may not be allowed to happen.
 RMarshall thanked him for his comments.

-Loren White spoke – at first glance it appeared to him that this says we can allow up to 3 units to be built on existing space without being attached.
-Jim explained that by the intent of provision, 3 units could be contained in same structure (3 or 4 separate units contained within 1 building) RMarshall explained that they are trying to contain the scope.
+LWhite spoke – at first glance it appeared to him that this says we can allow up to 3 units to be built on existing space without being attached.
+JFletcher explained that by the intent of provision, 3 units could be contained in same structure (3 or 4 separate units contained within 1 building) RMarshall explained that they are trying to contain the scope.
 Legal Advice said be careful of the word ATTACHED.
 It was felt that “ sharing primary wall” defined that.

 Sheldon states that he does not want to end up with row houses downtown.
 Thinks “connector” may keep the scale of what you really want, speaking from personal experience from what he does.

-PRenaud speaks to addressing the word Detached (allowing 1 detached structure but no other attached accessory dwelling).
+PRenaud speaks to addressing the word “Detached” (allowing 1 detached structure but no other attached accessory dwelling).
 Says we can possibly look into next year adding a detached accessory dwelling provision.

 RMarshall – We are attempting to maintain the character of the dwelling (avoiding row style) by definition

-Loren asked if we move forward, will it prohibit anyone with an attached building from adding on?
-Jim and PRenaud say that would not be the intent.
+LWhite asked if we move forward, will it prohibit anyone with an attached building from adding on?
+JFletcher and PRenaud say that would not be the intent.
 It would not deter someone with an existing detached building from adding on.

-Mary Ann Grant asked if she could make her house into a duplex.
-AWood says Yes, adding a caveat that it has to maintain the current look and feel (FC regs, etc adding sprinklers, fire escape)
+MGrant asked if she could make her house into a duplex.
+AWood says Yes, adding a caveat that it has to maintain the current look and feel (FC regs, adding sprinklers, fire escape, etc.)

-Bob G stated under E “Life Safety” – AWood was not sure whether that applied or not.
-“Life Safety “add ons may change the character of the building.
-Bob G responded that fire escapes may be an option.
+BGrunbeck stated under E “Life Safety” – AWood was not sure whether that applied or not.
+“Life Safety “add-ons may change the character of the building.
+BGrunbeck responded that fire escapes may be an option.
 AWood said the intent was to minimize that impact.